Rolyph/Works_Bronchoscopy_Rolyph/README.md

-# Hybrid Vision Transformers for Accurate Recognition of Lung Lesions and Anatomical Structures in Bronchoscopic Imaging
+# 🧠 Clinically Oriented CNN–Transformer Architectures for Reliable Bronchoscopic Recognition of Lung Lesions and Anatomical Structures
 *Deep learning pipelines for classification and segmentation using the BM-BronchoLC dataset*

 ---

 ## 📝 Project Description

-Lung cancer remains one of the leading causes of death worldwide, with over 1.8 million deaths and 2.2 million new cases reported in 2020.
-Its poor 5-year survival rate is largely due to late diagnosis, highlighting the need for early and accurate lesion recognition.
-Bronchoscopy is a key diagnostic tool for visualizing the respiratory tract, but its interpretation is highly dependent on clinician expertise, leading to variability and missed diagnoses.
+Lung cancer remains one of the leading causes of cancer-related deaths worldwide, with more than **2.2 million new cases** and **1.8 million deaths** recorded in 2020.
+Its poor 5-year survival rate (15–20%) is mainly due to **late diagnosis** and the high variability of manual interpretation during bronchoscopy procedures.

-This project explores the use of artificial intelligence, particularly hybrid CNN-Transformer models, to enhance the automated recognition of pulmonary lesions and anatomical landmarks in bronchoscopic images.
-These hybrid models combine the local feature extraction capabilities of Convolutional Neural Networks (CNNs) with the global representation power of Transformers, leading to superior performance in medical image analysis tasks.

-We leverage the **BM-BronchoLC dataset**, a large-scale and publicly available dataset specifically designed for bronchoscopic image analysis.
-It provides high-quality annotations for both lesion classification and anatomical landmark segmentation.

-The project includes:
-- The application and evaluation of **MedViT** for classification and **FCB-SwinV2 Transformer** for segmentation tasks.
-- A detailed investigation of **data leakage** by comparing random and patient-wise data splitting strategies.
-- Rigorous performance assessment using advanced metrics such as accuracy, AUC, Dice score, recall, and confusion matrices.

-This repository provides complete pipelines for training, inference, and evaluation, aiming to support research and development in AI-assisted bronchoscopy.
+**Bronchoscopy** allows direct visualization of the respiratory tract but heavily relies on clinician expertise, leading to inter-operator variability and potential diagnostic errors.

+This project introduces **clinically oriented CNN–Transformer architectures** designed to **automate the recognition of anatomical structures and cancerous lesions** in bronchoscopic images, thus improving diagnostic consistency and clinical reliability.

 ---

+## 🧬 Models Overview

+Two custom hybrid models were developed and evaluated:

+### 🔹 **MedViT** — *Classification Model*
+A convolution-enhanced Vision Transformer tailored for **multi-label classification** of bronchial structures and lesions.
+- Combines convolutional feature extraction with Transformer-based global attention.
+- Pre-trained on ImageNet and fine-tuned on BM-BronchoLC.
+- Achieves robust performance even under strict patient-based validation.

+### 🔹 **FCB-SwinV2 Transformer** — *Segmentation Model*
+A dual-branch network coupling a **SwinV2 Transformer encoder** with a **CNN decoder**, optimized for **semantic segmentation** of bronchoscopic images.
+- Incorporates a Feature Coupling Branch (FCB) for precise boundary reconstruction.
+- Handles low-contrast and morphologically complex structures effectively.

+---

+## 📊 Dataset

+The models are trained and evaluated on the **[BM-BronchoLC dataset](https://doi.org/10.6084/m9.figshare.24243670.v3)** — the first public bronchoscopic dataset offering:
+- **2,921 high-quality images** from **208 patients**, acquired under standardized conditions.
+- **11 anatomical landmarks** and **7 lesion types** annotated by expert bronchoscopists.
+- High inter-observer consistency and clinically relevant labeling.

+---

+## ⚙️ Key Features

+- End-to-end **training and inference pipelines** for classification and segmentation.
+- Implementation in **PyTorch** with support for GPU acceleration.
+- Evaluation under **two data partitioning strategies**:
+  - *Random image-level split* — common but prone to data leakage.
+  - *Strict patient-level split* — clinically realistic and unbiased.
+- Comprehensive set of **evaluation metrics**:
+  - Accuracy, AUC-ROC, F1-score (for classification)
+  - Dice, IoU, Recall, Surface Dice (for segmentation)

+---

-## ✨ Main Features
+## ✨ Code structuring

 1. **Comparative study of two data splitting strategies**: random vs. patient-wise
 2. **Classification of cancerous lesions** using the MedViT model